 5.6 A student may, in exceptional circumstances, appeal on the basis of a disability that has been diagnosed after the decision against which they are appealing has been made.
 In these cases, those considering the case will take into account the length of time that has elapsed between the student's period of registration and the date on which they are appealing.
 Students would not normally be expected to bring such cases to appeal more than one calendar year after the decision against which they are appealing has been made, and bearing in mind the usual deadline for submission of appeals outlined in Section 7) below.
 Additionally, for the appeal to be upheld, the student would need to demonstrate that they could not reasonably have been expected to obtain a diagnosis, or otherwise become aware of, the disability at an earlier time.

 The appeals procedures consist of a Formal Stage and a Review Stage.

-Students have 28 calendar days (from the date they are formally notified of the decision against which they wish to appeal) to submit an appeal against a decision of a Board of Studies, Board of Examiners or Exceptional Circumstances Affecting Assessment Committee as outlined in Section 4) above.
+Students have 28 calendar days (from the date they are formally notified of the decision against which they wish to appeal) to submit an appeal.
+Special Cases Managers can permit an extension to this deadline where good reason is presented.